effepivi/ICP3038/Labs/Lab-10-Introduction_to_OpenCV/README.md

 The aim of today's lab is to become familiar with OpenCV and its usage in C/C++.
 To achieve this, we will fulfil the objectives as follows:

 1. Create an OpenCV project using CMake;
 2. Display an image using OpenCV;
 3. Convert from RGB to luminance;
 4. Convert from `unsigned char` to `float`;
-5. Save an image into a file; and
+5. Save an image into a file;
+6. Add a constant to the pixels of an image;
+7. Apply a log transform to the pixels of an image; ahd
-6. Apply some basic filtering techniques.
+8. Apply some basic filtering techniques.

 To achieve these goals, we will create several programs:

 1. `displayImage.cxx`: A simple program using OpenCV to open an image and display it in a window;
 2. `rgb2grey.cxx`: A program to convert a RGB image in a greyscale image using OpenCV;
 3. `logScale.cxx`: A program to display an image in the log scale;
 4. `meanFilter.cxx`: A program to perform the mean filter using OpenCV;
 5. `medianFilter.cxx`: A program to perform the median filter using OpenCV;
 6. `gaussianFilter.cxx`: A program to perform the Gaussian filter using OpenCV.

 Note that this semester I am not going to provide any test image.
 I expect that you test your code using your own data.